-- During BNL's Celebration of Earth Day on April 19, a representative of New York State's 511NYRideshare program disseminated information on ridesharing and its benefits to employees. - BNL participated in Car Free Day Long Island on September 21, 2018, an annual event to increase employee awareness and appreciation of the environmental, health, and economic benefits of sustainable means of transportation.
-Through various promotional efforts, employees were encouraged to make a pledge on the Car Free Day LI website to be car-free or car-lite on September 21 and commit to drive less by carpooling, biking, walking, or teleworking.
-Thirty-five employees participated by making pledges to carpool, bike, walk, and telework to reduce their driving for one day.
+- During BNL's Celebration of Earth Day on April 20, a representative of New York State's 511NYRideshare program disseminated information on ridesharing and its benefits to employees. - BNL participated in Car Free Day Long Island on September 20, 2019, an annual event to increase employee awareness and appreciation of the environmental, health, and economic benefits of sustainable means of transportation.
+Through various promotional efforts, employees were encouraged to make a pledge on the Car Free Day Long Island website to be car-free or car-lite on September 20 and commit to drive less by carpooling, biking, walking, or teleworking.
+More than 25 employees participated by making pledges to carpool, bike, walk, and telework to reduce their driving for one day.